-Dr. Colette McCarrick Geary comes to St. Scholastica from The College of New Rochelle in New Rochelle, NY, a private Catholic college founded by Ursuline nuns in 1904.
+Dr. Colette McCarrick Geary comes to St. Scholastica from The College of New Rochelle in New Rochelle, New York, a private Catholic college founded by Ursuline nuns in 1904.
+She joined The College of New Rochelle in 2010 as Vice President for Student Services.
 She served as Senior Vice President for Strategic Initiatives there starting in 2014.
-She joined New Rochelle in 2010 as Vice President for Student Services.

 Geary, who is Catholic, is the first laywoman to lead St. Scholastica, and the first female president since Sister Joan Braun served as interim president more than 40 years ago.